darthlukan/gitops-workshop/README.md

 ### Environment

 For the best possible performance, it is recommended the workshop be conducted on a hosted (either bare-metal or via cloud provider)
-Red Hat OpenShift 4.x or Kubernetes 1.16+ cluster.
+Red Hat OpenShift Container Platform (OCP) 4.x or Kubernetes 1.16+ cluster.
 However, the following local solutions have been tested and verified to work well enough for small audiences.

 - [Code Ready Containers 1.13+](https://access.redhat.com/documentation/en-us/red_hat_codeready_containers/1.13/html/getting_started_guide/index)